 \subsection{Workflow of Our Approach}

 \Cref{fig:workflow} sketches the overall workflow of our approach.
 To defend against the hardware supply-chain attacks \cref{attack-AP,attack-chip} identified in our threat model, we develop the processor-authentication protocol {\system}, which orchestrates the secure boot process via an \emph{initiation phase} to validate the processor certificates and a \emph{challenge-response phase} to authenticate the AP identity and to secure the inter-processor communication channel.
 We then formalize it and the possible (adversarial and normal) behaviors thereof in Isabelle/HOL as a \emph{high-level specification} $\spec_h$ and a set of \emph{high-level properties} (encoding security and functional correctness).
-These high-level ingredients -- capturing the core components of {\system} -- are further \emph{refined} into their low-level counterparts, namely, the \emph{low-level specification} $\spec_l$ and a set of \emph{low-level properties}.
-Thereafter, we conduct a fully mechanized proof -- via theorem proving -- that $\spec_l$ satisfies the low-level properties.
-Finally, we derive an implementation of {\system} from the formalized model as {\csystem} based on a code-to-spec review, \`{a} la~\cite{zhao2017refinement}.
-We demonstrate that {\csystem} can effectively identify various boot-process attacks with a considerably minor overhead and thereby improve the security of multiprocessor systems.
+These high-level ingredients -- capturing the core components of {\system} -- are further \emph{refined} into their low-level counterparts, i.e., the \emph{low-level specification} $\spec_l$ and a set of \emph{low-level properties}.
+We then conduct a fully mechanized proof via theorem proving that $\spec_l$ satisfies the low-level properties.
+Finally, we derive an implementation of {\system} from the formalized model as {\csystem} based on a code-to-spec review~\cite{zhao2017refinement}.
+We show that {\csystem} effectively identifies various boot-process attacks with a considerably minor overhead and thereby improves the security of multiprocessor systems.